OpenTelemetry#

 Further examples#

-The prototyping.py file in the source repository has some further examples, including creating a custom tracer, passing the trace context to a different thread, enabling and disabling telemetry at runtime.
-Note that while the interface exists for enabling and disabling, it doesn’t work correctly in PyTango 10.0.0.
+The prototyping.py file in the source repository has some further examples, including creating a custom tracer, passing the trace context to a different thread, enabling and disabling telemetry at runtime, and changing telemetry configuration while the process is running.